 SCAM ALERT!!
 There is a scam going around using the Bishop of Victoria’s name as well as Fr.
 William Hann's name.
 If you receive a text message or an email from “Father William” asking for a “favor” which usually leads to gift cards and/or cash please IGNORE THIS MESSAGE.
 Often the initial message is an invitation to call or email him back.
 IGNORE that also.
 Fr.
 William has never, will never, and would never contact parishioners with this kind of request.
 If you get an email, look carefully at the email address, and report all suspicious emails and texts to the office.
 Stay vigilant!

-September 9, 2021: For everyone born in 2009 or earlier, masks are now mandatory for all activities in church buildings in the Diocese of Victoria, including worship services.
+September 9, 2021: For everyone born in 2012 or earlier (ages 9+), masks are now mandatory for all activities in church buildings in the Diocese of Victoria, including worship services.